BarRaiders/barraiders.github.io/docs/faqs/spotify/troubleshooting.md

 **Try the following:**

 1. Log out from both your browser and Spotify app.
-2. Press the Revoke button on the Spotify plugin (at the very bottom of the settings)
+2. Press the Revoke button on the Spotify plugin (at the very bottom of the settings).
 3. Press the "Click here" message in the setup wizard.
 4. Verify that it asks you to log in then log in again with the same username to both the player and the browser.
 5. Leave the Stream Deck profile that has your Spotify plugin to another on, then go back.